 Engine design certainly matters, but the type you find in a car typically has more to do with its shape than any other attribute, because automotive engineers have to fit an engine into the vehicle along with all the other components.
 Once these decisions are made, the platform is usually locked into a particular engine shape.
 For example, you're not likely to see a single vehicle that offers a choice of a V-6, an inline-six-cylinder and a horizontally opposed six-cylinder.
 The shapes are too different.

 In the past, the more cylinders a car had, the more powerful it tended to be.
-That's not the case anymore thanks to turbocharging and other technology; where the terms four-cylinder and V-6 used to be synonymous with standard and upgrade for a particular car, now the stronger engine can have the same number of cylinders and even the same displacement as the lesser one.
+That's not the case anymore with modern engines thanks to turbocharging and other technology; where the terms four-cylinder and V-6 used to be synonymous with standard and upgrade for a particular car, now the stronger engine can have the same number of cylinders and even the same displacement as the lesser one.
 For that matter, a large turbocharged V-6 can have less power than a small turbocharged four-cylinder.

 More than ever, looking at the components tells you little.
 That leaves you with the bottom lines: output specifications, mileage estimates and, perhaps most important, the driving test.